AnalogJ/scrutiny/docs/TROUBLESHOOTING_DOCKER.md

 # Docker Images `master-omnibus` vs `latest`

+> TL;DR; The `master-omnibus` and `latest` tags are almost semantically identical, as I follow a `golden master` development process.
+However if you want to ensure you're only using the latest release, you can change to `latest`

 The CI script used to orchestrate the docker image builds can be found here: https://github.com/AnalogJ/scrutiny/blob/master/.github/workflows/docker-build.yaml#L166-L184

 In general Scrutiny follows a `golden master` development process, which means that the `master` branch is not directly updated (unless its for documentation changes),